ethereum/devp2p/caps/eth.md

 originally).
 This is usually achieved by remembering a set of transaction hashes recently relayed by the peer.

-Transactions must be validated before re-propagating them.
-Relaying an invalid transaction results in peer disconnection.

 ### Transaction Encoding and Validity

-Transaction objects exchanged by peers have one of two encodings, which are identical to the encodings used by Ethereum consensus.
-In definitions across this specification, we refer to transaction objects of either encoding using the identifier `txₙ`.
+Transaction objects exchanged by peers have one of two encodings.
+In definitions across this specification, we refer to transactions of either encoding using the identifier `txₙ`.

     tx = {legacy-tx, typed-tx}